oyin-bo/three-g/README.md

 The hybrid TreePM method emerged in the 1990s as a practical reconciliation of these two paradigms.
 By splitting gravitational forces into smooth long-range (handled via FFT) and sharp short-range (handled via direct summation or tree codes) components, TreePM methods like those in GADGET-2 achieved the best of both worlds: FFT efficiency for large-scale structure and high-resolution accuracy for dense clusters.
 This split-force approach became the workhorse of modern cosmological simulations, enabling studies of galaxy formation from cosmic dawn to the present day.

-By bringing these techniques to the browser via GPU shaders, THREE-g democratizes computational approaches that once required supercomputers—now anyone can experiment with gravitational choreography in real-time, right in their web browser.
+By bringing these techniques to the browser via GPU shaders, 🍎Mavity democratizes computational approaches that once required supercomputers—now anyone can experiment with gravitational choreography in real-time, right in their web browser.

 The θ parameter controls the approximation threshold.
 Lower values mean tighter accuracy, higher GPU cost.
 The default of 0.65 for tree methods keeps systems up to ~200,000 particles physically coherent without dropping below 10 FPS on modern hardware.
 The quadrupole method achieves similar accuracy with higher θ values due to its improved force model.